grafana/grafana-operator/documentation/design_proposal/002_grafana_v1beta1.md

 Update the grafana CRD to be easier to use and provide more customization opportunities.

+This document only contain design changes for the grafana crd, not grafanadashboard, grafanasource, etc.

 The changes in this document contain allot of breaking changes.

 ## Info